SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Market Behaviour/Week 2.md

 ##### 2. Attention

-**Perceptual selection:** consumers select only a small portion of the stimuli \
+**Perceptual selection:** consumers select only a small portion of the stimuli. \
-**Perceptual vigilance:** we are more likely to be aware of stimuli that relate to our current needs **Perceptual defense:** if a stimulus threatens us in some way, we may not process it
+**Perceptual vigilance:** we are more likely to be aware of stimuli that relate to our current needs. \
+**Perceptual defense:** if a stimulus threatens us in some way, we may not process it.

 ##### 3. Interpretation